Information for Students from Nigeria

 Most of our Nigerian students return home to Nigeria after graduating, in order to qualify as lawyers and, ultimately, go into legal practice.
 In order to do so, Nigerian students who graduate with a Buckingham LLB must gain admission to the Nigerian Law School and take the courses and examinations prescribed by the Nigerian Council of Legal Education (NCLE) in order to qualify for call to the Nigerian Bar.

 Because it is a QLD, the Buckingham LLB meets the necessary fundamental entry requirement for admission to the Nigerian Law School.
-However, it is important to note that the NCLE does lay down additional requirements, over and above those laid down by the Bar of England and Wales, as to the contents of a QLD.
-Specifically, to meet the NCLE’s requirements, an applicant must have taken and passed the Law of Evidence and Commercial Law as part of his or her LLB programme.
+To meet the National Council of Law Education (NCLE) requires an applicant to have taken and passed the Law of Evidence and Commercial Law as part of his or her LLB programme.
 Since these subjects are offered as “electives” in the Buckingham Law School, that additional requirement can be easily met.

 Nigerian students wishing to gain admission to the Nigerian Law School must also obtain a transcript, signed by the Registrar, and a completed Faculty Reference form, stamped and signed by the Dean of Law: these must be sent to the Nigerian Law School when you make your formal application.

-Nigerian applicants are advised to visit the Nigerian Law School’s website: http://mynlsp.com/.
+Nigerian applicants are advised to visit the Nigerian Law School’s website.